Comet-Development/Discord.js-v14-commands-handler/README.md

 # Discord.js v14 Command-Handler
 Commands, Events, Permissions and Cooldown Handlers for Discord.js v14 bot ~ Made by Lynx

-## Discord.js v14 (dev version)
-Discord.js v14 is still in development, but we can start using the dev version.

 # Handlers
 - Commands Handler
 - Slash Commands Handler